 To check Xfinity regional outages through the Xfinity app, follow these steps:

 To use the Xfinity Status Center, find outage information for Xfinity Internet, TV, and phone services in your area.
 Get Xfinity status information for devices and tips on troubleshooting.
-Outages typically last a few hours but occasionally can extend up to a day depending on circumstances.
+Outages typically last a few hours but can occasionally extend longer depending on circumstances.
 Keep an eye on the outage status and try again once it is restored.

 3. Clear Browser Cache and Cookies